 Making your own melt-in-your-mouth, creamy peanut butter is a quick and easy process that produces a luscious protein-rich, gluten-free vegan spread in a matter of minutes.
-Plus it's equally delicious in sweets and savory dishes like vegan peanut butter cookies, banana nut muffins, and Thai lettuce noodle wraps to name a few.
+Plus it's equally delicious in sweets and savory dishes like eggless peanut butter cookies, eggless banana nut muffins, and Thai vegetarian lettuce wraps to name a few.

 There's absolutely nothing like freshly ground, spreadable peanut butter!
 Keep reading for tips for making your own homemade nut butters plus lots of serving suggestions . . .

-If you love nut butters like our family does, you can use this recipe to make all your favorite butters - cashew, almond and our current decadent obsession - NUTELLA!!
+If you love nut butters like our family does, you can use this recipe to make all your favorite butters - spicy peanut butter, cashew, almond and our current decadent obsession - NUTELLA!!

 Why This Recipe Works

 Homemade peanut butter is super easy to make from scratch.
-Make it smooth or crunchy whichever your family enjoys . . .
+Make it smooth or crunchy, sweet or spicy whichever your family enjoys . . .

 - fast and easy - whip up a batch in just 5 minutes!